 Deciding whether or not to become a stay-at-home mom definitely takes a lot of thought and planning.
 The payoff though can be completely worth it.
 You just need to make sure that you are making the decision to stay home with your children for you, not for anyone else (other than your kids obviously).

 Are you thinking about becoming a stay-at-home mom?
 What areas are you struggling with?
-Leave me a comment below.
+Leave me a comment below or join the conversation in our Facebook group.

 Until next time!